 Results

-We apply the QPFS algorithm with SymImp strategy for different values of α3 according to formula (10).
-The dependence between target importances zy with respect to α3 for different values of k is shown in Figure 4.
-Targets importances are almost the same for predicted wrist coordinates with only one timestamp k=1, It tells about the independence between x, y, and z coordinates.
-For k=2 and k=3 the importances of some targets become zero when α3 increases.
+We apply the QPFS algorithm with the SymImp strategy for different values of α3 according to formula (10).
+The dependencies between target importances zy with respect to α3 for different values of k are shown in Figure 4.
+The target importances are almost the same for the predicted wrist coordinates with only one timestamp k=1, which reflects the independence between the x, y, and z coordinates.
+For k=2 and k=3, the importances of some targets become zero when α3 increases.
 The vertical lines correspond to the optimal value of α3 obtained by (9).
 The target importances zy for this value of α3 are similar.
-Thus, the algorithm does not distinguish the targets for k=1, 2,3.
+Thus, the algorithm does not distinguish the targets for k=1, 2, and 3.

 Figure 4.
 Target importances zy with respect to α3 for QPFS with Symmetric Importance

-We compare the proposed strategies of multivariate QPFS that are given in Table 1 for the ECoG dataset.
-Firstly, we apply all methods to obtain feature importances.
-Then we fit linear model with increasing number of features.
-For each method the features are sorted by the obtained importances.
-We show how the described quality criteria are changed with the increasing feature set size.
-Figure 5 illustrates the results for prediction of k=30 timestamps.
-Here the feature importances threshold τ are shown by colored ticks.
-These thresholds are larger for the proposed methods with comparison to the baseline RelAgg strategy.
-The SymImp strategy has the largest threshold, it does not allow to get the small feature subset.
-However, this strategy shows the best performance in terms of sRMSE on test data.
-The second value of performance is given by AsymImp.
-All proposed algorithms give the less test error compared to the RelAgg strategy.
-The Stability criteria is also increased for the proposed algorithms.
-Here we consider the AsymImp strategy as the best in terms of prediction quality and the size of selected feature subset.
+We compare the proposed strategies of the multivariate QPFS that are given in Table 1 for the ECoG dataset.
+First, we apply all the methods to obtain the feature importances.
+Then, we fit a linear model with an increasing number of features.
+For each method, the features are sorted by their obtained importances.
+We show how the described quality criteria change with the increasing feature set size.
+Figure 5 illustrates the results for the prediction of k=30 timestamps.
+Here, the feature importance threshold τ is represented by colored ticks.
+These thresholds are larger for the proposed methods in comparison to the baseline RelAgg strategy.
+The SymImp strategy has the largest threshold, and it does not allow one to obtain a small feature subset.
+However, this strategy shows the best performance in terms of the sRMSE using the testing data.
+The second performance measure is AsymImp.
+All proposed algorithms give smaller test errors compared to the RelAgg strategy.
+The stability is also increased for the proposed algorithms.
+Here, we consider the AsymImp strategy as the best in terms of the predictive quality and the size of selected feature subset.

 Figure 5.
-Feature selection algorithms evaluation for ECoG data, prediction of k=30 timestamps
+Feature selection algorithms evaluation for the ECoG data and the prediction of k=30 timestamps

-To compare the structure of the selected feature subsets and investigate the stability of the selection procedure, we use bootstrap approach.
-First, the bootstrap data is generated.
-Then solve the feature selection problem for each pair of the design and the target matrices.
+To compare the structure of the selected feature subsets and investigate the stability of the selection procedure, we use the bootstrap approach.
+First, the bootstrap data are generated.
+Then, we solve the feature selection problem for each pair of design and target matrices.
 The obtained feature importances are compared.
-We calculate the average pairwise Spearman correlation coefficient and the l2 distance as the measures of the algorithms stability.
+We calculate the average pairwise Spearman correlation coefficient and the l2 distance as the measures of the algorithm’s stability.
 Table 2 shows the average error, the size of the subset and the described statistics for each method.
-The error was calculated by fitting the linear model on 50 features with the largest importances.
-AsymImp gives the least error on the test data.
-The size of selected feature subsets is overestimated using the equal threshold τ=10-4.
-The value of τ could be cross-validated to get the optimal threshold and the feature subset size.
+The error was calculated by fitting the linear model using the 50 features with the largest importances.
+AsymImp gives the least error when using the test data.
+The size of the selected feature subset is overestimated using the threshold τ=10-4.
+The value of τ could be cross-validated to get the optimal threshold and feature subset size.

 ——————-